Taste the real Alphono Mango SHOP NOW

 Maldoi is a variety of fruits grown in India, particularly in the eastern state of Assam.

-The fibre in this variety of fruits is less.
+This variety of fruits has less fibre.
 It is known for its sweet, aromatic flavour and juicy flesh.
-The Fruit, with very little fibre and firm flesh, has an attractive light yellow colour and is sweet to taste with a juicy and pleasant smell.
+The Fruit, with very little fibre and firm flesh, has an attractive light yellow colour and is lovely to taste with a succulent and pleasant smell.

 Maldoi mangoes have yellow skin and a round or oval shape.
 They are often smaller in size than some other varieties of fruits.